Roo in the Headlights

 Dr Stephen Porges, originator of Polyvagal Theory[1], noted that Covid-19 exposed how individual physiological states intersect with the health of whole societies.

-Mammals including humans are normally highly social but revert to a more primitive reptilian state when threatened.
+Mammals including humans are normally highly social but revert to a more primitive, reptilian state when threatened.
 This is the famous ‘fight or flight’ response.
-But in fact, it includes some other variations: ‘freeze’ and 'fawn'.
+But in fact, it includes some other variations - ‘freeze’ and 'fawn' - which can affect human behaviour just as powerfully.

 We don’t need a pouncing tiger to trigger it.
 Loss of livelihood can do it, as can a bad boss, mortgage or rental stress, family conflict and anything else which undermines trust.
 The pandemic exacerbated all those factors.